I Finally Accepted My Autism Diagnosis of ~30 Years Ago

 After some deep research related to neurodiversity, my brain had been spinning things around in my head like the teal colored spinning asterisk Perplexity AI shows when it's thinking.
 Neurodiversity things related to autism and autistic cognition...like twice exceptional, 2e,[4] and masking...[5]

-That incessantly spinning Perplexity asterisk-throbber got me wondering if actual clinical, research-supported explanations existed for how my brain worked.
-Three specific things related to how my brain has worked that I’ve known about since I was a little boy.
-My goofy brain I’ve always referred to it.
-I’ve noticed, joked about, described in fine detail, but never had the precise labels or understanding for the what or why of my goofy brain.
+That incessantly spinning Perplexity asterisk-throbber thingie got me wondering: Do actual clinical, research-supported explanations exist for how my brain works?
+Three specific things related to how my brain has worked that I've known about since I was a little boy.

 That night in Hawaii I finally tried to pin them down.
 Just write three quick paragraphs, written in the first person, about exactly what happens in my brain in each of these three distinct scenarios.
 Easy-peasy.
 Straightforward enough, right?